Qanun (newspaper)

-Qanun (قانون, lit.
-Law) was a monthly newspaper which was published in London during the period 1890–1898.
+Qanun (قانون) was a monthly newspaper which was published in London in 1890–1898.
 The founder and editor of the paper was Mirza Malkam Khan who served as Qajar Iran's envoy to Britain and Italy.
 It is known to be the first oppositional publication of Iran and was one of the publications which improved the political awareness of Iranians.